 Solving systems of equations:

-In line with the Common Core practice of giving students multiple options from which to choose in order to solve problems, these videos show three different ways of solving a system of equations.
+In line with the Common Core practice of giving students multiple possible methods to solve problems, these videos show three different ways of solving a system of equations:

 This second video playlist from “The Video Math Tutor” YouTube channel offers a lesson on basic algebraic concepts.